linux-system-roles/linux-system-roles.github.io/contribute.md

 ### Running Role in test playbooks

 Each role has a centrally managed task file `tests/tasks/run_role_with_clear_facts.yml` that runs roles with clearing Ansible facts prior to invocation.
-You must run roles by including this task file instead of the `include_role` and `import_role` modules.
+You must run roles by including this task file instead of the `include_role` and `import_role` modules, or instead of using the `roles` keyword.
 This is required to ensure that roles gather all facts that they use, hence work fine with `ANSIBLE_GATHERING=explicit`.
 For more information, see https://github.com/linux-system-roles/.github/pull/159.